sunnypilot/sunnypilot/docs/ford_geometry_reference.md

 # Ford model geometry reference trial

+This documents the initial curvature-reference trial at `18ded0380`.
+The subsequent [direct model-path trial](ford_direct_path.md) reuses the geometry toggle and changes controlsd's reference and C0/C1 mapping. modeld telemetry described here remains available for comparison.

 `FordGeometryReference` changes the steering reference used by the existing Ford C0/C1 feedback controller.
 It is default off and requires `FordModelActionController` and a Ford CAN FD vehicle.